iRail/The-DataTank/universalfilter/README.md

 (Some sort of enum check)

 #### Combined Functions
-There are also some combined functions you can easilly create by using static methods in ``universalfilter/CombinedFilterGenerators.class.php``
+There are also some combined functions you can easily create by using static methods in ``universalfilter/CombinedFilterGenerators.class.php``

 #### Conclusion